On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

-It is interesting to note that any discretization $\overline{\mbox{DREPS}}(\omega^k,\lambda_{k+1};\omega^{k+1})=0$\footnote{In this subsection and the next one we are going to raise the index $k$ in the $\om$ variables, to avoid any misleading mixing with the $\R^3$ index, say $\om_i$.} \eqref{PartCase} (which implies $\omega_3^{k+1}=\omega_3^k=0$), respecting the local regularity condition \eqref{REGLOC} and applied to \eqref{RGB2}, leads to particular discretizations of \eqref{ContDyn} and \eqref{LagMult}.
-Conversely, a general discretization of \eqref{ContDyn} prescribes a DREPS of the Euler-Poincar\'e-Suslov equation on $SO(3)$, for which we can derive an interesting result.
-Prior to its statement, we recall that $\dot\omega=f(\omega)$ is a system of nonlinear ODE defined in a vector space, and consequently we can apply a numerical method of arbitrary consistency order (Euler, midpoint rule, Runge-Kutta, etc.).
-Furthermore, the decoupling of \eqref{RGB2} into differential and algebraic parts allows some freedom in the choice of its DREPS.
+It is interesting to note that any discretization $\overline{\mbox{DSP}}(\omega^k,\lambda_{k+1};\omega^{k+1})=0$\footnote{In this subsection and the next one we are going to raise the index $k$ in the $\om$ variables, to avoid any misleading mixing with the $\R^3$ index, say $\om_i$.} \eqref{PartCase}, respecting the local regularity condition \eqref{REGLOC} and applied to \eqref{RGB2}, leads to particular discretizations of \eqref{ContDyn} and \eqref{LagMult}.
+Conversely, a general discretization of \eqref{ContDyn} prescribes a DSP of the Suslov problem, for which we can derive an interesting result.
+Prior to its statement, we recall that $\dot\omega=f(\omega)$ is a system of nonlinear ODEs defined on a vector space, and consequently we can apply any standard numerical method of arbitrary consistency order (Euler, midpoint rule, Runge-Kutta, etc.).
+Furthermore, the decoupling of \eqref{RGB2} into differential and algebraic parts allows some freedom.
 In particular, we choose

 where we pick $\lambda_{k+1}$ according to \eqref{LagMult} as a natural choice.
 We assume $l_1,l_2$ to be smooth functions chosen in such a way that they generate a $p-$th order consistent one-step discretization of \eqref{ContDyn}, i.e. $|\omega(t_k+\epsilon)-\omega^{k+1}|\sim O(\epsilon^{p+1})$, with $p\geq 1$.
 Namely